oudream/RobWork/doc/sphinx/manual/plugins_sdurws.rst

 With Python
 ===========

-Plugins can also be made, in form of a python script.
+** OBS This only works for older versions of PySide2 that doesn't ship with QT ** Plugins can also be made, in form of a python script.
 To Enable this feature Python3-dev must be installed on the system, before compiling RobWorkStudio.
 Python plugins are in actuality a c++ plugin with a python interpreter loaded into it.
 To allow modification of the pluginGUI the c++ plugin starts by running a script in the python interpreter, before calling the user written python plugin.

 .. code-block:: python